51Degrees/specifications/pipeline-specification/wip/features/pipeline-configuration.md

 # Summary

-Many Flow Elements have numerous configuration options, it is also possible to configure Pipelines in many different ways.
+Many Flow Elements have numerous configuration options, it is also possible to configure Pipelines in many ways.

 In order to make configuration as simple as possible for users, it is required that elements and pipelines can be configured and created using either a pure